 How do you think music helps calm and heal Doernbecher’s passersby?

-I was a certified Music Therapist, and what I’m doing at Doernbecher just feels right.
+What I’m doing at Doernbecher just feels right.
 I think there’s a lot of unease at any hospital.
 There’s trauma going on; there’s life and death going on.
 Students, too, are learning to face these issues and I think music really helps.

 Thank you for sharing your time and your music with us, Gloria!